-In order to randomize a subject, click (unless already selected) the ‘Randomization’ visit box in the graphical visit presentation on the subject’s Subject Page (see 2.3 SUBJECT PAGE):
+In order to randomize a subject, click (unless already selected) the ‘Randomization’ visit box in the graphical visit presentation on the subject’s Subject Page (see Subject Page):

-Click the ‘Include subject’ button, and confirm (or cancel) the inclusion on the confirmation page.
+Click the ‘Randomize subject’ button, and confirm (or cancel) the inclusion on the confirmation page.

 The randomized group (arm) will then be shown.
-Note that from this point the group will also be displayed in e.g. the Subject List (see 2.1 SUBJECT LIST)
+Note that from this point the group will also be displayed in e.g. the Subject List (see Subject List)